Autonomous SmartDesk Core Standing Desk Review

 At a time when deep ocean freight costs have spiked 8x or more, it’s no surprise that Autonomous, like all their competitors, have had to raise their prices.
 Hiding that by launching an all-new desk line by merely renaming it and giving the website an update?
 That’s just very slick marketing.

 The SmartDesk Core also has slightly increased desktop sizes and color options.
-This includes the five Artists x Autonomous designs that are really cool and definitely a standout feature for this desk.

 These are steps in the right direction but we’re still hesitant to recommend a desk that shares most of its DNA with a predecessor that’s widely been ripped to shreds by countless customers and reviewers on Reddit and elsewhere.

 Autonomous has shipped a lot of problematic desks and deservedly built a reputation that reflects that fact.
 This desk is slightly better, but still has issues.
 Again, this is progress, but we’d like to see a lot more before we start recommending them.

 If you do pick the Autonomous SmartDesk Core, be careful with the installation and keep your original packaging through the 30-day trial period in case things go south.